andifalk/microservices-auth-authz-spring-security/lab1/README.md

 Spring security 5 uses the
-[OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) specification to completely configure the resource server to use our keycloak instance.
+[OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) specification to completely configure the resource server to use our Spring Authorization Server instance.

-__Make sure keycloak has been started as described in the [setup section](../setup/README.md).__
+__Make sure Spring Authorization Server has been started as described in the [setup](../setup/README.md) section.__

 Navigate your web browser to the url [localhost:8080/auth/realms/workshop/.well-known/openid-configuration](http://localhost:8080/auth/realms/workshop/.well-known/openid-configuration).
-Then you should see the public discovery information that keycloak provides (like the following, which only shows partial information).
+Then you should see the public discovery information that Spring Authorization Server provides (like the following, which only shows partial information).

 ```json